SnellerInc/sneller/doc/sneller-SQL.md

 - `TRIM(TRAILING cutset FROM str) is equivalent to `RTRIM(str, cutset).

-*Known limitations: the `cutset` string must be a constant string of one to four ASCII characters.*
+*Known limitations: the `cutset` string must be a constant string of four or fewer ASCII characters.*

 Examples:
 ```sql